 Lying was ok, if you established with your audience ahead of time, that you were indeed lying.

 Think about it for a moment.
 Isn't that exactly what a story teller is?
-He/she is someone we willingly enter into an agreement with, giving them permission to lie to us and transport us to worlds that do not exist, introduce us to characters that are not real, and oftentimes expose us to powers or abilities that are supernatural and sometimes ridiculous.
-But we don't really care they are lying to us, because we actually want them to.
+Someone we willingly enter into an agreement with, giving them permission to lie to us and transport us to worlds that do not exist, introduce us to characters that are not real, and often times expose us to powers or abilities that are supernatural and sometimes ridiculous.
+But we don't really care they are lying to us because we actually want them to.

 Some call it 'willing suspension of disbelief' but what we are really saying is: